-Our consolidated cost of goods sold for the year ended December 31, 1998 was \$7,209,000, an increase of \$720,000, or 11%, as compared to the year ended December 31, 1997.
-The European operations' cost of goods sold was \$5,550,000 or 77% of total consolidated cost of goods sold and the United States operations' cost of goods sold was \$1,659,000 or 23% of total consolidated cost of goods sold.
-This increase is consistent with the increase in revenues for the year.
-We continue to benefit from efficiencies in the manufacturing process, as well as the increasing demand for products with a more favorable cost structure.
+Our consolidated cost of goods sold for the year ended December 31, 1999 was \$7,306,000, an increase of \$97,000, or 1\$, as compared to the year ended December 31, 1998.
+This increase was consistent with the increase in revenues for the year, further compounded by benefits from efficiencies in the manufacturing process, as well as the increased demand for products with a more favorable cost structure.